-When we say tartans, what will come to mind?
+When we say tartans, what comes to mind?
 Burberry of course!
 Pretty much the same thing with its incredibly famous rain-safe trench-coat.
-It doesn’t matter where you’ve come across it, let’s just say you have.
-So, its consumer brand has fulfilled its purpose, but what about the Burberry employer brand?
-Let’s find out if the employer brand is just as unique as its tartan!
+It doesn’t matter where or how you’ve come across it, let’s just say you have.

 Just to make sure you’re familiar with the company, we’ve summed up a few facts and figures: